rickb777/sqlapi/README.md

 * SQL dialects for SQLite, MySQL, PostgreSQL and its pgx variant.
 This provides some conditional SQL generation and also

-### package where

-* Fluent construction of WHERE and HAVING clauses: this is now [github.com/rickb777/where](https://github .com/rickb777/where).
-This also provides control over identifier quoting, e.g. ANSI SQL, back-ticks, etc.

 ## Install

 Install with this command: